chantzos/__/README.md

 or by using :__spell
 or while the pointer in on this word that nees spelling, press W (W for word)
 for a menu which, except this specific option, it offers and a couple of other
-operations, like to send something to XA_PRIMARY, using the xsel without (i think)
+operations, like to send something to XA_CLIPBOARD, using the xsel without (i think)
 a single change,

 (http://www.vergenet.net/~conrad/software/xsel/)

-just enough to pack it a slang module and just to make it work for the XA_PRIMARY, which it seems that is the only X selection mechanism that the
+just enough to pack it a slang module and just to make it work for the XA_CLIPBOARD, which it seems that is the only X selection mechanism that the
 coders of chrome browser seems to be aware…

 ### Many other operations ...